James-Pitt-dev/Yelp-Camp/README.md

-# YelpCamp Project
+# YelpCamp

+## What It Does
-YelpCamp is a web application that allows users to create, view, edit, and delete campground information.
-It's a CRUD application built with the MERN stack, tailored for those interested in exploring outdoor camping options and sharing their favorite spots.
+YelpCamp is a web application that allows users to share and discover campgrounds.
+Users can create their own campgrounds, view campgrounds created by others, and leave reviews.

-## Technologies Used
+## Tech Stack

-- HTML: Structure of web pages.
-- CSS: Styling of web pages.
-- JavaScript (JS): Functionality and interactive elements.
-- Node.js: JavaScript runtime for executing JS on the server.
-- Express: Web application framework for Node.js, used to build web applications and APIs.
-- MongoDB: NoSQL database used to store application data.
-- Mongoose: ODM (Object Document Mapper) for MongoDB, providing a schema-based solution to model application data.
-- Bootstrap: Front-end framework for designing responsive and mobile-first websites.
-- EJS (Embedded JavaScript templates): Templating engine for creating HTML markup with plain JavaScript.
-- Method-Override: Middleware to use HTTP verbs such as PUT and DELETE in places where the client doesn't support it.
-- Morgan: HTTP request logger middleware for Node.js.
+- **Languages:** JS, HTML, CSS, Node.js
+- Express.js
+- MongoDB
+- Mongoose
-- EJS-Mate: Layout support for EJS in Express.
+- EJS
+- Bootstrap

 ## Features